 Inside, there’s a designer’s signature writ large across every room.
 It’s there in the cosy Blue Room with its blazing fire, in the pastel-painted brickwork of the cinema room, and in the sumptuous bedrooms where the traditional and modern make fine bedfellows.
 Enjoy nocturnal bliss between crisp, hotel-laundered sheets.

 Stay at Summer’s Lodge in spring and summer to dine al-fresco in the salty air beneath big skies.
 Stay in autumn and winter to cosy up with the Nespresso machine and the milk-frother.
-Stay here because it’s achingly beautiful.
-Because it’s peaceful.
-Because it’s a hop and a jump from the seashore.
-Or just because.
+Stay here because it is beautiful and because it was recently the recipient of 5 star AA award for Self Catering Accommodation.

 The designer touches don’t stop at the interior.
 These days, we flow from indoors to out like the summer breeze.
 So you get to drink and dine on the soft-grey bench table beneath giant blue skies, or take tea and cakes around the walled patio, around the painted brick and the wall mirrors.

 Among the three-quarters of an acre, the trampoline invites kids to work up an appetite before dinner, while a spot of al-fresco table-tennis is the perfect antipasto to pulled pork or buttery-baked corn-on-the-cob from the barbie.
+After dinner climb into the hot tub for a little shared well-being beneath the stars.
 This is outdoor living seasoned with the tang of salty sea air.

 Groaning with designer touches, Summer’s Lodge comes artfully presented.
 But that doesn’t mean you’ll be uncomfortable here.
 The living spaces are beautiful, but they’re designed to feel like home.
 So put your feet up, pop some Prosecco and revel in the warmth of family time.